-The National Geophysical Data Center (NGDC) maintains the National Ocean Service Hydrographic Data Base (NOSHDB) and Hydrographic Survey Meta Data Base (HSMDB).
+The National Centers for Environmental Information (NCEI) maintains the National Ocean Service Hydrographic Data Base (NOSHDB) and Hydrographic Survey Meta Data Base (HSMDB).
 Both databases are populated by Office of Coast Survey with information acquired from its surveys and National Geodetic Service remote sensing.
 The databases provide extensive survey coverage of the coastal waters and exclusive economic zone of the United States and its territories.

 The NOSHDB contains digitized data from smooth sheets of hydrographic surveys completed between 1837 and 1965, and from survey data acquired digitally on NOAA survey vessels since 1965.

 Over 76 million soundings from over 6,600 surveys are included in the NOSHDB.
-NGDC has developed an interactive map and data discovery tool, the Bathymetry Map Service, and a text-based search engine, the Hydrographic Survey Text Search, which enable rapid data discovery and download.
+NGDC (now NCEI) developed an interactive map and data discovery tool, the Bathymetry Map Service, and a text-based search engine, the Hydrographic Survey Text Search, which enable rapid data discovery and download.

 The HSMDB provides ISO metadata records, text search, and display of NOAA data and products.
 Metadata for historical foreign surveys is limited or non-existent.

 Hydrographic Survey Rap Sheets display survey summaries and locations, cross references, statistics, comprehensive platforms and correctors, processing and archive information.
 Survey types include Hydrographic, Field Edit, Reconnaissance, Lake, and Non-NOS sources.